Running a home that feels good—even in the busiest seasons of parenting

 Overheads can be harsh, especially at night.
 I’ve swapped most of ours for lamps, and added dimmers where I can.
 I always lean towards warm lighting over cool—there’s just something about that softer glow that makes winding down at the end of a busy day feel that little bit easier.

 And candles.
-I don’t know what it is about those tiny flame flickers, but life’s just better with them.
+I don’t know what it is about those tiny flame flickers, but life’s just better when you make them a ritual.
 I light one almost every morning to start my day while I do the breakfast and lunchboxes.
 A small thing, but it adds a bit of calm to the chaos (which usually kicks-off around 5am in our house).

 The sofa that’s not comfortable anymore.
 The rug that always bunches.
 The lamp you’ve been meaning to fix.
-These things might seem minor, but over time, they wear you down.
+These things might seem minor, but over time they compound.

 I see this all the time in consults.
-People stop noticing the little things that are quietly not working for them, but once they switch them out it makes such a difference.
-Especially those with young families, one of the most valuable things we look at is how the layout and flow of a space either adds to the daily stress—or quietly takes it away.
+People are subconsciously irritated in their homes by these little things that are not working for them, but they never do anything about them.
+Once they finally switch them out it makes such a difference.
+Especially those with young families, one of the most valuable things we look at is how the layout and flow of a space either adds to the daily stress or takes it away.

-Investing in key upgrades, like swapping out furniture that no longer works or adding new pieces that reflect your style now, can completely transform how your home feels.
+Investing in key upgrades, like swapping out furniture that doest’t quite fit or no longer works, or adding in new pieces that reflect your style now, can completely transform how your home feels.

 A good home scent doesn’t just smell nice; it connects you more to your space.